jlesage/docker-baseimage-gui/README.md

   - 10-29
   - 70-89

-Unless specific needs are needed, containers built with this baseimage normally use the range 50-59.
+Unless specific needs are required, containers built against this baseimage should use the range 50-59.

 ### Finalization Scripts

 Finalization scripts are executed, in alphabetical order, during the shutdown process of the container.
-They are executed after all services are stopped.
+They are executed after all services have been stopped.

 Finalization scripts are located under `/etc/cont-finish.d/` inside the container.